akash-kamalesh/akash-kamalesh.github.io/content/blog/nanovlm-lab.md

 **What's happening here?**

 The pre-trained model gives a one-word answer: "birthday."
 It's not wrong, but it's not very useful.
-After just a few hours of DPO training on a subset of the dataset, the same model produces a thoughtful, comprehensive answer that actually explains the reasoning.
+After just a few hours of DPO training on a subset of the dataset, the same model produces a thoughtful, aligned and comprehensive answer that actually explains the reasoning.

 This is the magic of preference optimization: **you're not just teaching the model facts, you're teaching it how to think and communicate.**